zcfs/Meteor-cfs-graphicsmagick/README.md

 cfs-graphicsmagick
 =========================

-NOTE: This branch is under active development right now (2013-11-18).
-It has bugs and the API may continue to change.
+NOTE: This branch is under active development right now (2014-1-1).
+The API may continue to change.
 Please help test it and fix bugs, but don't use in production yet.

 A Meteor package that adds simple image manipulation using GraphicsMagick for [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS).
 The main